ESPRI-Mod/synda/sdt/doc/selection_file_parameter_reference.md

 #### searchapi_host

-Set which ESGF index to use.
+Set which ESGF index to use for files discovery.

 Type: string